Guides & Tutorials (beta)

 }

 The Digital Meter gauge is designed to show numeric data on a digital-like screen.
-It provide the following features:
+It provides the following features:

 1. It can have up to 5 indepdenent screens